wercker-labs/wercker-blog/source/posts/2013-06-21-Introducing-our-new-add-app-flow.md

 already authorized wercker to connect with either of these platforms, we will show this as well.

-In the case of GitHub, you can even choose between private and public repositories (or both).

 ![image](http://f.cl.ly/items/0v080B3l1b1I2P3P3x2z/Screen%20Shot%202013-06-21%20at%2011.53.17%20AM.png)

 We now present you with a list of repositories and also show if a repository is